jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/2. Done/2008-03 02 Fundamental Principles Spec Part A Project Summary.md

     - version  *2008-03-19 00  1.0*
 - *Clear Cut Coding Principles*
     - version  *2008-03-19 00  1.0*
-- *Internet as a Single Computer (later made out of scope of Circle Language Spec)*
+- *Internet as a Single Computer (later made out of scope of Encircle Language Spec)*
     - version  *2008-04-12 XX  0.9*
         Topics:
         - A unified paradigm for all digital objects